juunjii/HuffmanCodeTree/README.md

 It’s common to present Huffman codes in two ways.
 First as a “look up table” where you can quickly go from a letter to the binary pattern that encodes it, and secondly as a tree.
-The codebook/look up table makes it easy to encode text following the same process as fixed length codes For example to encode the name “kate” we would simply look up each letter in the codebook:
+The codebook/look up table makes it easy to encode text following the same process as fixed length codes For example to encode the name “kate” you would simply look up each letter in the codebook:

 ![table5](https://github.com/juunjii/HuffmanCodeTree/assets/83564748/deb00927-637f-4f3f-9871-2127279fb20d)

 Decoding with only the lookup table is possible but not efficient.
-With fixed length codes we could easily split a long sequence up by length and look up the letter for each 8-bit sub-sequence.
+With fixed length codes you could easily split a long sequence up by length and look up the letter for each 8-bit sub-sequence.
 With non-fixed huffman codes like this, this isn’t possible, so an alternate process would be needed.
 This is where the tree perspective comes in handy.
-Decoding text simply becomes the process of letting the binary string guide us as we walk through the tree.
+Decoding text simply becomes the process of letting the binary string guide us as you walk through the tree.
-For example given the series “001111001111011000111” we can take each bit one at a time following the edges from the root of the tree based on the next bit.
+For example given the series “001111001111011000111” you can take each bit one at a time following the edges from the root of the tree based on the next bit.
 Starting from the root, the first two bits “00” bring us to the first letter ‘e‘.
-We then restart from the root.
+You then restart from the root.
 The next three bits 111, bring us to ‘a’.
-We restart again, and 10 brings us to ‘t’.
+You restart again, and 10 brings us to ‘t’.
 Following this process bit-by-bit eventually retrieve the full message: “eat a tea”.

-From this example we can see the most important property: Huffman codes are “prefix free”.
+From this example, you can see the most important property: Huffman codes are “prefix free”.
 This means that no one code can be the prefix-of (same as the beginning of) a second code.
-If we had “a” encoded as 01, and “b” encoded as “0100”, and “c” and “00”, for example, we would not be prefix free, and wouldn’t know what “010001” encodes – is it “aca” or “ba”?
+If you had “a” encoded as 01, and “b” encoded as “0100”, and “c” and “00”, for example, you would not be prefix free, and wouldn’t know what “010001” encodes – is it “aca” or “ba”?

-Translated structurally, we see that this means that we should only have two types of nodes in our code tree – leaves (store a letter but no next nodes) and internal nodes (have both a zero and one for the next node, but no data) So long as our code tree has this property, we can rely on decoding to be quick and efficient.
+Translated structurally, you see that this means that you should only have two types of nodes in our code tree – leaves (store a letter but no next nodes) and internal nodes (have both a zero and one for the next node, but no data) So long as our code tree has this property, you can rely on decoding to be quick and efficient.